Perfume: Applying fragrances

 The conventional application of pure perfume (parfum extrait) in Western cultures is behind the ears, at the nape of the neck, under the armpits and at the insides of wrists, elbows and knees so that the pulse point will warm the perfume and release fragrance continuously.
 According to perfumer Sophia Grojsman behind the knees is the ideal point to apply perfume in order that the scent may rise.
 The modern perfume industry encourages the practice of layering fragrance so that it is released in different intensities depending upon the time of the day.
 Lightly scented products such as bath oil, shower gel, and body lotion are recommended for the morning; eau de toilette is suggested for the afternoon; and perfume is applied to the pulse points for evening.
 Cologne fragrance is released rapidly, lasting around 2 hours.
 Eau de toilette lasts from 2 to 4 hours, while perfume may last up to six or even eight hours.

 A variety of factors can influence how fragrance interacts with the wearer's own physiology and affect the perception of the fragrance.
 Diet is one factor, as eating spicy and fatty foods can increase the intensity of a fragrance.
 The use of medications can also impact the character of a fragrance.
 The relative dryness of the wearer's skin is important since dry skin will not hold fragrance as long as skin with more oil.
+Skin Hydration can effect fragrance longevity after application.